AlexCharlton/wx-rs/readme.md

 - Cursor selection

 Some things that'd be great to have:
-- The build script is currently highly deficient.
-It relies on pre-compiled instances of wxWidgets existing in the repo found in `dist/`.
-So if this does not compile, you need to go in there and compile it.
-The build script should be better than this.
+- The build script has only been tested on MSVC.
+Previously I've gotten this to compile on OSX and Windows with the GNU toolchain.
+There's no reason why this can't work on Linux as well.
 - Icon support for Windows/Linux